abilandz/NAT3054/Lecture_3/make.md

  Hi there, from test2!
 Compilation time was: on Oct 11 2025 at 15:56:38
 ```

-And finally, to clean up the intermediate object file,s we have implemented the action **clean** in the _makefile_ via the following definition:
+And finally, to clean up the compiled object files, we have implemented the action **clean** in the _makefile_ via the following definition:

 ```makef
 clean :